BlockScience/Risk-Adjusted-Bonding-Curves/Paper/1_EcosystemRoles.md

 1. Attestation - Dispute Submission

 #### Example:
-Michael and Susan Dell Foundation - non-profit foundation dedicated to transforming the lives of children living in urban poverty through improving their education, health, and family economic stability.
+Michael and Susan Dell Foundation - a non-profit foundation dedicated to transforming the lives of children living in urban poverty through improving their education, health, and family economic stability.

 Continue reading Chapter 2: [Bond Lifecycle Phases](2_BondLifecyclePhases.md)